 Hypertension and Race Statistics

-In the U.S., Black adults have the highest rates of high blood pressure and are also more likely to be hospitalized for the condition, according to the CDC.
+In the U.S., Black adults have the highest rates of high blood pressure and are also more likely to be hospitalized for the condition, per the CDC.
 According to CDC statistics, high blood pressure occurs in:

 Hypertension Statistics by State